s-victor/TinyPedal/README.md

 After building completed, you can find executable file in `dist\TinyPedal` folder.

-Note: for py2exe version older than `v0.12.0.0`, run following command instead:
-`python build_py2exe.py py2exe`
+Note: the build script only supports py2exe `v0.12.0.0` or higher.

 ## Running on Linux